 When the Anchovy Bandit crew acquired the spacious site next door (formerly New Nordic) they split it in two, simultaneously building a new dining room for their pizzeria and a brand-new concept, Bottega Bandito.
-After unveiling the former last month, the latter, a Euro-inspired deli and cafe, finally opened today.
+After unveiling the former in December, the latter, a Euro-inspired deli and cafe, has finally opened.

-The daytime offering will complement Anchovy Bandit’s night trade and bolster co-owner Alex Bennett’s foothold on the strip.
+The daytime offering complements Anchovy Bandit’s night trade and bolsters co-owner Alex Bennett’s foothold on the strip.
 “Prospect is such a vibing place during the day, especially on weekends,” Bennett told Broadsheet during our first visit.
 “There’s a lot of people around and there are more moving in.”

 Executive chef Shane Wilson (ex-Hentley Farm, Bistro Dom, Orana) came on board last year to oversee both Bandit and Bandito; he’s joined in the kitchen by Michael Henderson, who worked with him at Hentley Farm.
 When Broadsheet visits, Wilson’s making “a bakery amount” of sourdough focaccia.
 It’s a recipe he’s been working on since the national hospo shutdown – baked in the woodfired pizza oven next-door – and the foundation for Bandito’s sandwich menu, featuring fillings of sopressa, fior di latte, basil, fresh tomato and pickled chilli; mortadella, tapenade, stracciatella, pickled zucchini and spinach; and more.